miikko/Multi-Monitor-Window-Controller/README.md

 ## Features

-* Allows the user to control how application windows behave when cursor is moved from one monitor to another.
+* Allows the user to control how application windows behave when cursor is moved from one monitor to another
 * Window actions available: Restore, Maximize and Minimize
 * Allows the user to control how CPU intensive the program is by modifying monitoring values
+* Allows the user to control whether the GUI is visible on startup
+* Program will minimize to taskbar when the GUI is closed
 * Works with Windows OS
 * Tested with Python 3.7